Updated August 10, 2023

-Most people want to become an IT technician, but all they know about are hardware.
-Some start learning Linux Servers and some Windows Servers but everyone gets stuck at one point which they don’t consider as much important.
-And this is what I would be blogging about today.
+Most people want to become an IT technicians, but all they know about our hardware.
+Some start learning Linux Servers and some Windows Servers, but everyone gets stuck at one point, which they don’t consider necessary.
+And this is what I will be blogging about today.
 It’s all about clearing the fundamentals of networking.
 In short, I mean TCP/IP and other similar protocols.

 The Most Important Networking Protocols – TCP/IP

 Before I get on to the basics of home networking, let me ask you a simple question.
 Have you ever imagined how computers talk to each other when sending messages via LAN, WAN, or MAN?
 Understanding the way computers interact is essential when becoming a network administrator.
 Networking Protocols are necessary not only for a System Admin but also for developers who build applications related to servers using JAVA or Socket based programming like Python or bash.

 Computer networking utilizes a distinct set of IP protocol suites.
 The most commonly used protocols are TCP and IP.
 TCP stands for Transmission Control Protocol, and IP stands for Internet Protocol.
 Every protocol has a specifically layered architecture and its functionalities.
 Let’s take a look at the IP Protocol first:

 The IP Protocol for Basic Fundamentals of Networking

 The IP or the Internet Protocol defines the principles of networking communication protocols.
 This IP protocol helps to relay multiple datagrams over network boundaries.
 The IP protocol’s primary function is to provide routing functions to establish inter-networking connectivity to enable the Internet.
 The IP Protocol’s primary task is to deliver packets from one host to another only depending upon the IP addresses present in the headers of the packets.